Owaisaaa/PySpark_Tutorial/README.md

-# PySpart_Tutorial
+# PySpark_Tutorial
-This repo teaches the data analysis using PySpark
+This repo teaches the data analysis using PySpark.